Fez29/docs/Graft Supernode Guide.md

 ### Running processes in the background if you have not setup systemd
 **NOTE:** If you have followed the guide from the start you do NOT need this section, you can skip it.

+**The recommended way to run a supernode would be to configure systemd to manage the services for you as it would ultimately save you time and effort.
+This is explained prior in this guide and I would urge you to really consider taking that route instead.**

-You have an option of either TMUX or Screen, I am sure there are other options but these are the two that are popular.
+You have an option of either TMUX or Screen, I am sure there are other options but these are the two that are most popular.
 I myself have used TMUX and found it prety easy to use and powerful, therefore I will explain the usage here, I will post links at the bottom of the guide to further instructions/cheat sheets for tmux and also 1 for screen which I will not include in this guide as my usage of screen is extremely limited.

 #### TMUX